Williamarvin/Smart_file_org/API-INTEGRATION-GUIDE.md

 Your app is ready to deploy!
 Use Replit's deployment feature to get a production URL.

 ### 2. **Update API Base URL**
-Replace `your-replit-app.replit.app` with your actual deployment URL in:
+Replace `smart-file-organizer.replit.app` with your actual deployment URL in:
 - Client applications
 - Integration scripts
 - API documentation